cyril-ui-developer/taskmanager/README.md

-# july7-task-manager
+# Taskmanager
-July7: A simple task manager
+A simple task manager

 ### Setup the project
 - Clone the repository